SystemsApproach/tcpcc/tcp_ip.rst

 idea is simple: The first packet that arrives at a router is the first packet to be transmitted.
 This is illustrated in :numref:`Figure %s(a)
 <fig-fifo>`, which shows a FIFO with “slots” to hold up to eight
 packets.
+Packets are added at the tail as they arrive, and transmitted from the head.
+Thus, FIFO ordering is preserved.

 Given that the amount of buffer space at each router is finite, if a packet arrives and the queue (buffer space) is full, then the router discards that packet, as shown in :numref:`Figure %s(b)
 <fig-fifo>`.
 This is done without regard to which flow the packet
 belongs to or how important the packet is.
-This is sometimes called *tail drop*, since packets that arrive at the tail end of the FIFO are dropped.
+This is sometimes called *tail drop*, since packets that arrive at the tail end of the FIFO are dropped if the queue is full.

 .. _fig-fifo:
 .. figure:: figures/f06-05-9780123850591.png